-For both its September 30, 2013 model and its new model implemented in fiscal year 2014, OFS estimates the values and projects the cash flows of warrants using an option-pricing approach based on the current stock price and its volatility.
-Investments in common stock that are exchange traded are valued at the quoted market price as of vear end.
+For both its fiscal year 2015 and 2014 models, OFS estimates the values and projects the cash flows of warrants using an option-pricing approach based on the current stock price and its volatility.
+Investments in common stock that are exchange traded are valued at the quoted market price as of year-end.